-Traditional etiquette would require the bride wear her engagement ring on her right ring finger to walk down the aisle.
-During the exchanging of the rings, the groom would place the wedding band on her left finger.
-The wedding band is placed on the hand first, so that the (blessed) ring may be closest to the bride’s heart.
-The bride then slips the engagement ring next to her wedding band after the ceremony.
-The new purpose of the engagement ring is to protect the sacred wedding band (and the bond of love).
+Traditional etiquette would require the bride to wear her engagement ring on her right ring finger to walk down the aisle.
+During the exchanging of the rings, the groom would place the wedding band on the bride's left finger.
+The wedding band was placed on the hand first, so that the (blessed) ring may be closest to the bride’s heart.
+The bride could then slip the engagement ring on top of the wedding band after the ceremony.
+The purpose of the engagement ring in this instance was to protect the sacred wedding band (and the bond of love).

-What should I do if my engagement ring doesn’t fit on my right ring finger, there are still options!
+If you want to go traditional, but your engagement ring doesn’t fit on my right ring finger, there are still options!
 We’ve had brides wear the engagement ring on their pinky, or entrust it to a family member or friend for safe keeping until after the ceremony.

-If you opt to go untraditional and wear your engagement ring, be sure to talk to your officiant first.
-If you are having a religious ceremony, there may be hard and fast rules dictated by your religious establishment.
+If you opt to go untraditional and wear your engagement ring on your left ring finger, talk to your officiant before the ceremony if you are having a religious ceremony, there may be hard and fast rules dictated by your religious establishment.
 The wedding rehearsal would be a good time to broach this with your officiant.

 If you plan to solder your engagement and wedding band together, consider having this done two weeks prior to the wedding.
 It may feel odd rocking your left hand without that beautiful sparkle, but once you’ve said your vows you won’t want to give up that precious ring.
 It also gives you the opportunity to ensure is shines on your wedding day as it will be freshly cleaned for some extra sparkle.